- Apply for £100 - £15000

 - Can be paid within 24 hrs

-The idea of a guarantor loan may be new to you.
-But don't worry - we have lots of information for you so you can quickly understand what a guarantor is, how to find one, and what their role is in relation to your loan.
+The idea of a using a guarantor for a loan or being a guarantor for someone else may be new to you.
+But don't worry - we have lots of information for you so you can quickly understand what a guarantor is, how to find one, and what a guarantor's responsibilities are.

 If you have had previous credit problems a lender might consider lending you money to be risky.
 However, if you can get someone to guarantee to step in to make your repayments if you suddenly were unable to then this will alleviate the risk to the lender.
 This person is your guarantor.